-Online friction simulations help us to better understand the physical fundamentals of friction force and how it acts.
+Online friction simulations on this page help us to better understand the physical fundamentals of the frictional force in Physics and how it acts.
+We will discover the types of static friction and kinetic friction, the coefficient of friction, their applications and the problems they generate.

 The magnitude of the frictional force depends on several factors, such as the type of surface, roughness, pressure and the coefficient of friction between the materials in contact.
 The coefficient of friction is a measure of the resistance to relative motion and varies according to the materials involved.
 For example, the friction between two metal surfaces may be less than the friction between a metal surface and a rubber surface.